twentyciasia/100-days-of-code/README.md

 - If you are travelling for 2–3 days or cannot code, take a book or some artciles with you.
 - If you only can afford 20 minutes a day, do that.
 Make the challenge your own.
 - If I give up this challenge, I will lose 500,000 VND that I paid forward.
+- Latest progress update is 9am next day.
+- Penalty 50,000 VND for each reminder if not update progress on time.

 ## Guides
 - Fork this repo, and make a branch like `log-your-name`, e.g `log-tucq`